 Wherever it has proven successful, the presence offer can also be expanded with digital teaching elements.
 However, faculties and central institutions must ensure that students can cope with the coexistence of face-to-face and digital teaching.
 Faculties and central institutions are responsible for coordinating this with their teachers and approving the planned digital teaching elements.

 Please check your timetable in the HSMWmobil app or on the web.
 Place and time of the events are listed there, online elements are flagged explicitly.

-- The university library is open and has also expanded its range of electronic and physical resources.
+- The university library is open to a limited extend.
 Please check the HSB website for details.